Click on the image to enlarge it.

 Iconic Russell Falls is located in Mt.
 Field National Park, World Heritage Area in Tasmania, Australia.

-Because it’s fairly close to where we live it has become our favorite frequent family getaway.
+Because it’s relatively close to Hobart, it has become our favorite frequent family getaway.
 The walk to Russell Falls is quite short, so we always venture through the rainforest and towering man ferns to see how much water is pouring over this impressive 60 m (190 ft) waterfall.
 Some days Russell Falls is roaring with water while during times of bad drought I could catch nearly the entire waterfall in a bucket.

 On one beautiful early summer day I decided to take my 4 year old daughter out for a bushwalk at Mt.
 Field, which included Russell Falls.

-I consider myself EXTREMELY blessed to have a 4 year old daughter who LOVES bushwalking!
-Amazingly she never complains, even after several hours of hiking steep, rocky mountain tracks (in actual fact, she complains far more over what color socks I’ve selected for her).
+I consider myself EXTREMELY blessed to have a little girl who absolutely LOVES bushwalking!
+Amazingly she never complains, even after several hours of hiking steep, rocky mountain tracks (in actual fact, she complains far more over what color socks I’ve made her wear).

 The lighting was so beautiful that I spent a lot of time trying out different compositions.
 I always lose track of time when shooting, but according to how many pictures were on my memory card, Amariah must have been a very good girl for quite awhile.
 I was very, very pleased she was a perfect little angel during her Mommy’s entire photo shoot.
 And interestingly, despite all my long efforts to get a perfect shot, the best one was actually my very first handheld test shot.

-When I look at this photo I am very pleased with it, and I am even more pleased with my patient little girl, who is such a wonderful blessing to me in so many ways.
+When I look at this photo I am very pleased with it, just as I was pleased with my patient little girl, who is such a wonderful blessing to me in so many ways.